 What is a barbing salon?

-In Nigeria, a barbing salon is basically a shop people visit to get haircuts; other services may include hair treatment, dying, dreading and other beauty related services.
+In Nigeria, a barbing salon is basically a shop people visit to get haircuts; other services may include hair treatment, dying, dreading and other beauty-related services.

-Many barbershops in Nigeria render all the aforementioned services, so that explains why Nigerians prefer to call it barbing salon.
+Many barbershops in Nigeria render all the aforementioned services, so that explains why Nigerians prefer to call it a barbing salon.

 So, if you’re more familiar with the American English, Barbing Salon = Barbershop 🙂